Abunabil97/OpenHands/README.md

 ## 🙏 Acknowledgements

-OpenHands is built by a large number of contributors, and every contribution is greatly appreciated!
+OpenHand22 is built by a large number of contributors, and every contribution is greatly appreciated!
 We also build upon other open source projects, and we are deeply thankful for their work.

 For a list of open source projects and licenses used in OpenHands, please see our [CREDITS.md](./CREDITS.md) file.